al3xandru/twitter-conversation/README.md

 # Description

-twitter.conversation.js is a JS script that replaces the "in reply to" link with an action that displays the complete conversation thread.
-The script also adds a "Conversations" menu item on the right bar that triggers reloading.
+twitter.conversation.js is a JS script that add a small arrow link close to the conversation icon.
+Once the action is triggered the complete conversation will be pulled and displayed in the details right panel.

+After loading the script there will be a Conversations menu item at the top of the page.
+That label will also be used to provide some sort of visual feedback while retrieving a conversation.

-The script works only as long as there is not page refresh.
-But you should trigger a reloaded after any of the following actions:
+The script works only as long as there is no complete page refresh.
+With the #newtwitter UI, you'll not need to reload the script.
+It will allow you to switch between the timeline and @replies without having to reload.
+It will also work for new tweets received after loading twitter.conversation.js through its bookmarklet.

-- posting a new Tweet
-- receiving new Tweets
-- checking more Tweets
-- switching between Home page, @replies, direct messages and favorites

-Twitter web page is pretty friendly in terms of not requiring reloading.
-You can learn how to use it without reloading [here](http://jots.mypopescu.com/post/824229397/twitter-shortcuts).

-The "Conversations" menu item can be triggered using the "t" access key (*note*: triggering access keys depends from browser to browser: Safari CTRL+ALT+<key>, Firefox: CTRL+<key>, )

 # Bookmarklet